 10. Black Salties

-If you’re going after monster flathead catfish, you’ll need to use a shad or other type of live bait that will not easily die on the end of the hook.
-The Black Salty is a relatively new type of minnow that has been scientifically bred and developed to serve as the optimal catfish bait.
+If you’re going after monster flathead catfish, you’ll need to use a shad or other live bait that will not easily die on the end of the hook.
+The Black Salty is a relatively new minnow that has been scientifically bred and developed to serve as the optimal catfish bait.
 These small fish are only available at select bait shops around the country, but they are very effective at attracting catfish—especially the predatory flathead.

 These are more expensive than just about any other type of bait, but they are well worth the investment.

-You can also consider other catfish baits that we haven’t listed above such as hot dogs, gizzard shad, dip bait, dough baits, stink bait, punch bait – the list goes on.
+You can also consider other catfish baits that we haven’t listed above, such as hot dogs, gizzard shad, dip bait, dough baits, stink bait, punch bait – the list goes on.